logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 -----------------------
 .. highlight:: python

 The *hdfs* module provides several for interacting with HopsFS where your data is stored.
 The first one is ``hdfs.project_path()`` The path resolves to the root path for your project, which is the view that you see when you click ``Data Sets`` in HopsWorks.
 To point where your actual data resides in the project you to append the full path from there to your Dataset.
-For example if you create a mnist folder in your ``Resources`` dataset, which is created automatically for each project, the path to the mnist data would be ``hdfs.project_path() + 'Resources/mnist'``
+For example if you create a mnist folder in your ``Resources`` dataset, which is created automatically for each project, the path to the mnist data would be ``hdfs.project_path() + 'Resources/mnist'``.
+It is also possible to write to files in your HopsWorks project using the hdfs module.
+However this code must be wrapped in a function and executed using the tflauncher module.

 ::

+    def wrapper():
         from hops import hdfs
+        fs_handle = hdfs.get_fs()

+        # Write to file in HopsWorks Resources dataset
-    hdfs.project_path()
+        logfile = hdfs.project_path() + "Resources/file.txt"
+        fd = fs_handle.open_file(logfile, flags='w')
+        fd.write('Hello HopsWorks')

+    from hops import tflauncher
+    tflauncher.launch(spark, wrapper)

 To write log entries, the ``hdfs.log(string)`` method is used.
 It will write the string to a specific logfile for each experiment.
 The logfiles are stored in the same directory as your TensorBoard events, namely in ``/Logs/TensorFlow/{appId}/{runId}/{hyperparameter}``.
 Keep in mind that this is a separate log from the one shown in the Spark UI in Jupyter, which is simply the stdout and stderr of the running job.